As rich countries hoard potential coronavirus vaccine doses, rest of world could go without

-As result, relatively wealthy nations will likely be able to vaccinate their entire populations, with billions of others relegated to the back of the line.
+As a result, relatively wealthy nations will likely be able to vaccinate their entire populations, with billions of others relegated to the back of the line.
 People in low-income countries could be waiting until 2024.

 These deals between countries and drug manufacturers, known as advance purchase agreements, are undermining a World Health Organization-linked initiative to equitably distribute vaccines, the study suggests.

-“Where we are headed is a situation where high-income countries have enough, and low income countries just don’t,” said Andrea Taylor, the lead researcher.
+“Where we are headed is a situation where high-income countries have enough, and low-income countries just don’t,” said Andrea Taylor, the lead researcher.

 China and Russia are ahead in the global coronavirus vaccine race, bending long-standing rules as they go